Last updated: 11 September 2020

 A child under the age of five comes to live with you

-This is because Cold Weather Payments will not be automatically applied unless Jobcentre Plus is notified of your change in circumstances.
+This is because the Cold Weather Payment won’t be automatically applied unless Jobcentre Plus is notified of your change in circumstances.

 Another situation where you may need to contact your pension centre, Universal Credit helpline or Jobcentre Plus office is if you go into hospital during the qualifying period.
 This could impact your payments, so be sure to keep the relevant benefits centre informed.

 In contrast to the Cold Weather Payment, the Winter Fuel discount is not related to temperature.
-It’s a yearly, one-off payment designed to offset the cost of fuel during the winter months.
+It’s a yearly, one-off payment designed to offset the cost of fuel during the winter months for older people.
 You can expect to receive a tax-free cash payment, usually between £100 and £300, to help pay for a rise in heating costs.
-To qualify for this payment, you’ll need to be born on or before 5 April 1954 and have lived in the UK for at least one day during the week of 16 to 22 September 2019 or have a genuine link to the UK.
+To qualify for this payment, you’ll need to be born on or before 5 April 1954 and have lived in the UK for at least one day during the week of 21 to 27 September 2020.
+If not, you may still qualify if you meet additional eligibility criteria – see the government website for details.

-This government programme is similar to the Winter Fuel Discount in that it provides rebates on energy bills for qualifying households.
-Last year’s payment amount was a single £140 discount for all eligible homes.
-Unlike the Cold Weather and Winter Fuel payments, the Warm Home Discount is offered in the form of a discount on your energy bills rather than cash.
-This rebate can offset the cost of electricity alone, or electricity and gas if handled by the same supplier.
+This government programme is like the Winter Fuel Payment in that it provides rebates on energy bills for qualifying households.
+This year’s payment will – like last year – be a single £140 discount for all eligible homes.
+Find out more about the Warm Home Discount here.

 There are also energy efficiency grants available to those who upgrade their home’s insulation.
 This helps make the home more efficient in the long term, reducing your energy bills throughout the year.

-As you can see, there are a number of government schemes like the cold weather allowance to help provide a heating allowance for disabled and vulnerable individuals.
-Yet whether or not you qualify for these payments, there are additional ways to save money on your heating bills over the winter.
+Whether or not you qualify for any of the government schemes like the cold weather allowance, there are additional ways to save money on your heating bills – even over winter.
 Here are a few tips to help you boost efficiency at home, slashing energy bills in the process.

-Switch energy suppliers – Another sure-fire way to save up to £477 a year on your energy bills is to switch to a different supplier.
+Another sure-fire way to save up to £477 a year on your energy bills is to switch to a different supplier [https://www.saveonenergy.com/uk/guides/how-to-switch-gas-and-electricity/].
 The process only takes moments and you could find a deal that’s suitable for your location and level of energy use.